resbazSQL/lc-webscraping/_episodes/01-introduction.md

 > * D. Not everything on the web is in a table tag.
 These techniques help us make tables out of those things.
 >
 > > ## Solution
 > > The answer is C, because we want to tell a computer what to do so that the computer can go do it at scale.
-If we want to make comparisons between groups of data and don't otherwise have access to the data in the form that the developers of the webpage has it, we can use webscraping to turn the data back into a format a computer can process.
 > >
+> > If we want to make comparisons between groups of data and don't otherwise have access to the data except through the web page, we can use webscraping to turn the data back into a format a computer can process.
+> >
-> > Note well that there exist techqniues for getting data out of pdfs, but they are somewhat outside the scope of this course.
+> > Note well that there exist techniques for getting data out of pdfs, but they are somewhat outside the scope of this course.
 [Wragge's OzGlam Workbench](https://github.com/wragge/ozglam-workbench/) offers a number of approaches in this direction.
 > {: .solution}
 {: .discussion}